 Helping Your Child with Autism Wait Easily

 For parents with children on the autism spectrum, waiting can be a challenging part of everyday life.
 Waiting in line, waiting for a turn, or even waiting for something to happen can cause frustration and meltdowns.
 But there are ways that you can make the process easier for your child and help them to cope better with waiting.
-Here are some tips on how to help your child manage their expectations while they’re waiting.
+Here are some tips on helping your child with Autism wait and how they can manage their expectations.

 Help Them Understand What They’re Waiting For